Nigeria national football team

-The Nigeria national football team represents Nigeria in men's international football.
-Governed by the Nigeria Football Federation (NFF), they are three-time Africa Cup of Nations winners, with their most recent title in 2013.
-In April 1994, the Nigerian national football team was ranked 5th in the FIFA rankings, the highest FIFA ranking position ever achieved by an African football team.
-Throughout history, the team has qualified for six of the last eight FIFA World Cups, missing only the 2006 and 2022 editions.
+The Nigeria national football team represents Nigeria in Men's international football.
+Governed by the Nigeria Football Federation (NFF), they are three-time Africa Cup of Nations (AFCON) winners, with their most recent title in 2013.
+In February 2024, the Nigerian national football team was ranked 28th in the FIFA rankings.
+The team has qualified for six of the last nine FIFA World Cups, missing only the 2006, 2022 and 2026 tournaments.
 They have reached the round of 16 on three occasions.
-Their first World Cup appearance was the 1994 edition.
+Their first World Cup appearance was in the 1994 edition.
 The team is a member of FIFA and Confederation of African Football (CAF).

 History

-After playing other colonies in unofficial games since the 1930s, Nigeria played its first official game in October 1949, while still a British colony.
-The team played warm-up games in England against various amateur teams including Bromley, Dulwich Hamlet, Bishop Auckland, and South Liverpool.
-Nigeria's match against Marine A.F.C. at Rossett Park drew 6,000 spectators, a record for the small ground.
+Early history

+Nigeria first played other colonies in unofficial games, initially in 1938 when they played the Gold Coast with a team of Lagos-based players.
+Nigeria formed a representative national team to send abroad for a tour of England, arriving in Liverpool on 29 August 1949, and playing matches against amateur sides including Marine A.F.C. (which drew 6,000 spectators, a record their Rossett Park ground), Bishop Auckland, Leytonstone, Dulwich Hamlet and Bromley.
+Nigeria then played its first official game in October 1949, while still a British colony.

 1963–1980

 Nigeria first appeared in the Africa Cup of Nations in 1963, when they were drawn in a group with Sudan, and the then United Arab Republic.
 They did not advance to the next stage.

-The team's first major success was a gold medal in the 2nd All-Africa games in 1973, with 3rd-place finishes in the 1976 and 1978 African Cup of Nations to follow.
+The team's first major success was a gold medal in the 2nd All-Africa games in 1973 led by captain, Victor Oduah.
+The team went on to achieve 3rd-place finishes in the 1976 and 1978 African Cup of Nations to follow.
 In 1980, with players such as Segun Odegbami and Best Ogedegbe, the team, led by Christian Chukwu, won the African Cup for the first time in Lagos.

-Nigeria Olympic men's football team won the football event at the 1996 Olympics in Atlanta, beating Mexico, Brazil and Argentina in the process.
+Nigeria Olympic Men's football team won the football event at the 1996 Olympics in Atlanta, beating Mexico, Brazil and Argentina in the process.
 They were runners-up in the same event at the 2008 Olympics in Beijing, losing to Argentina in a rematch of the 1996 Final of the event.

-In 1984,1988 and 2000, Nigeria reached the Cup of Nations final, losing to Cameroon.
+In 1984, 1988 and 2000, Nigeria reached the Cup of Nations final, losing to Cameroon.
 Three of the five African titles won by Cameroon have been won by defeating Nigeria.
 Missing out to Cameroon on many occasions has created an intense rivalry between both nations.
 Three notable occasions; narrowly losing out in the 1988 African Cup of Nations, qualifiers for the 1990 World Cup, and the controversial final of the 2000 African Cup of Nations where a kick taken by Victor Ikpeba during the penalty shoot-out was adjudged not to have crossed the goal-line by the referee.